 What foods can I eat with braces?

 You will find that braces don’t change what you eat as dramatically as you think they will.
 Braces mostly require you to cut your food into smaller pieces and chew it on your back teeth, instead of biting into food with your front teeth.
-Below is a list of some of the common foods you can still eat with braces.
+For more information, check out our article on Braces, Food Restrictions and other lifestyle changes.

 What kind of food should I avoid with braces?